 It first began during World War II when the military needed to develop effective training for large numbers of soldiers in order to save lives and equipment.
 By drawing from the known body of established research and theory in these disciplines, experts developed a model for ensuring effective training and learning, regardless of discipline, learners or environment.

-UND College of Education & Human Development's online Instructional Design & Technology (IDT) Graduate Certificate prepares you for service in education, business, government and industry by teaching you how to enhance instruction and learning through the use of technology.
+UND College of Education & Human Development's online Instructional Design & Technology (IDT) Master's Degree prepares you for service in education, business, government and industry by teaching you how to enhance instruction and learning through the use of technology.

-With UND's online IDT Graduate Certificate program, you will:
+With UND's online IDT master's degree program, you will:

-You also may pursue a fully-online Master's Degree in Instructional Design & Technology by completing 34 to 36 credits of master's coursework.
+You also may pursue a fully-online Graduate Certificate in Instructional Design & Technology by completing 12 credits of graduate-level coursework.